RunielN597/faerieringgames/content/games/bluffs/bluffs_rules.md

 On your turn you may look at a face-down tile then:

--Look at a face-down tile, then add it and all Faerie Cubes on it to your tableau.
+- Add it and all Faerie Cubes on it to your tableau.
 Then, replace the tile with one from the draw stack.

-- Look at a face-down tile, then put it back if it has no Faerie Cubes on it.
+- Put it back if it has no Faerie Cubes on it.
 - Add it and all Faerie Cubes on it to your tableau.
 - Put it back.
 - Put it back and add a Faeire Cube to it.